WandThe Magic Wand and Other Operators

 Proof using. introv M. intros h K x. apply¬M. Qed.

 The elimination rule in an entailment for \ appears below.
-Assuming a heap satisfies \ x, J x, one can derive that the same heap satisfies J v for any desired value v.
+Assuming a heap satisfies \ x, J x, we can derive that the same heap satisfies J v for any desired value v.

 Lemma hforall_specialize : A (v:A) (J:Ahprop),